MariaPetlovana/Information_Retrieval/README.md

     - inverted index
     - 3gram-word matching

+Storage optimization is provided -> SPIMI algorithm is used to improve CPU usage while constructing index for large amount of files.

 Also, to work with fb2 files, appropriate classes for reading reading and parsing text from fb2 files are present.

 ### Tech